My finances, my projects, my life

 Managing life in more than one country

-Entrepreneurs and other wealthy individuals are increasingly global citizens.
-Rather than being confined to a particular location or country, their business interests, family and lifestyle may embrace ties to multiple jurisdictions.
-What are the factors they need to take into consideration, from nationality and residence rules to the inevitable complexity of multi-jurisdictional taxation?
+It’s increasingly common for entrepreneurs and other wealthy individuals to become global citizens.
+Rather than being confined to a particular location or country, their business interests, family and lifestyle may generate ties to multiple jurisdictions.
+What are the factors they need to take into consideration – from nationality and residence rules to the inevitable complexity of multi-jurisdictional taxation?

 An international lifestyle, involving property and business interests in different countries, has its advantages.
-As well as being diverse and stimulating, it increases your ability to identify diverse investment opportunities and develop the lifestyle you want.
+As well as offering diversity of experience and being stimulating, it increases your ability to identify a wide range of investment opportunities and develop the lifestyle you desire.
 It might even help you pay less tax – although it could also result in having to pay more.
 However, there’s no doubt that it will increase complexity.
-Citizenship, residency and taxation rules can be a minefield, with unwelcome pitfalls for the unwary.
+Citizenship, residency and taxation rules can be a minefield, and unwelcome pitfalls await the unwary.

-In most areas, good advice is a prerequisite.
-It is almost impossible for an individual to keep track of what may be quite different tax and residency rules, and how they interact.
-Meanwhile individual countries may well have different rules about what constitutes residency.
-It is possible to be considered resident in two places at the same time and become liable for tax on all income in both.
+In most areas, sound expert advice is a prerequisite.
+It is almost impossible for an individual to keep track of what may be quite different tax and residency rules, and the complexity of how they interact.
+Particular countries may have different rules about what constitutes residency.
+It is possible to be considered resident in two places at the same time and to become liable for tax on all income in both.

 Expensive to misread the rules

 The repercussions of getting it wrong can be significant.
-In a recent case, a football manager lost a case against the British tax authorities over the question of whether he was a UK resident in a particular tax year.
-As a result, he became liable for capital gains tax on the sale of 34 properties in Britain.
-It can be very expensive to misread the rules.
-And the UK’s exit from the European Union in 2021 has added to the potential complications.
+In June 2022, minor league football manager Ernie Batten lost his appeal against a decision by tax authority HM Revenue & Customs over the question of whether he was a UK resident in a particular tax year (he claimed to be resident in Gibraltar).
+As a result, he became liable for capital gains tax on the sale of 34 properties in Britain; it can be very expensive to misread the rules.
+And the UK’s exit from the European Union in 2021 has only added to the potential complications.

 Residency rules generally affect how much tax you pay and the extent to which you are entitled to government benefits, such as state pensions or medical care.

-Without going into the minute detail of the residency rules of multiple countries, a few basic principles apply to the majority of jurisdictions.
-Residency rules generally affect how much tax you pay and the extent to which you are entitled to government benefits, such as state pensions or medical care.
+Without going into the fine detail of the residency rules of multiple countries, a few basic principles apply to most jurisdictions.
+Residency rules generally affect your liability for tax and your eligibility for public benefits, such as statutory pensions or medical care.

 Residency is an official status that allows an individual to stay in a country for a fixed, or open-ended, period of time.
 It can be temporary or permanent and may need to be renewed periodically to remain valid.
 A residence permit may allow an individual to live and work in the country, be a factor in buying property (although not always), use the health service and enrol children in the education system.
 It can offer privileges outside the country itself, such as the EU’s freedom of movement principle.